d2lam/hashr/README.md

 npm install screwdriver-hashr
 ```

-The module exposes a simple interface for the different options available for calling
+The module exposes a simple interface for ifdsajklthe different options available for calling
 [hasha](ghub.io/hasha).

 The function calls `JSON.stringify` on the value passed in